LacunaSoftware/RestPkiSamples/PHP/README.md

 * PHP 5.5+: [Standard sample](#standard-sample)
 * PHP 5.3 and 5.4: [Legacy sample for PHP 5.3 and 5.4](#legacy-sample-for-php-53-and-54)
 * PHP 5.2: [Legacy sample for PHP 5.2](#legacy-sample-for-php-52)

-If you need test certificates for development or staging environments, [click here](https://github.com/LacunaSoftware/RestPkiSamples#test-certificates).

 Standard sample
 ---------------